EthereumPhone/WalletSDK/README.md

 // You just need to supply a context val wallet = WalletSDK(context)

-// You can also supply your own web3 rpc-url, like this: val wallet = WalletSDK(
+// You can also supply your own web3j instance, like this:

+val web3j = Web3j.build(HttpService("https://rpc.ankr.com/eth"))
+val wallet = WalletSDK(
     context = context,
-    web3RPC = "YOUR_URL"
+    web3RPC = web3j
 )
 ```